 Use In Specific Populations

-In a rat pre- and postnatal study, maternal animals were exposed to simeprevir during gestation and lactation at doses up to 1000 mg/kg/day.
-In pregnant rats, simeprevir resulted in early deaths at 1000 mg/kg/day corresponding to exposures similar to the mean AUC in humans at the recommended 150 mg once-daily dose.
-Significant reduction in body weight gain was seen at an exposure 0.7 times the mean AUC in humans at the recommended 150 mg once-daily dose.
-The developing rat offspring exhibited significantly decreased body weight and negative effects on physical growth (delay and small size) and development (decreased motor activity) following simeprevir exposure in utero (via maternal dosing) and during lactation (via maternal milk to nursing pups) at a maternal exposure similar to the mean AUC in humans at the recommended 150 mg once-daily dose.
-Subsequent survival, behavior and reproductive capacity were not affected.
+In a rat pre-and post-natal development study, maternal animals were exposed to simeprevir from gestation day 6 to lactation/post-partum day 20 at doses up to 1000 mg/kg/day.
+At maternally toxic doses, the developing rat offspring exhibited significantly decreased body weight and negative effects on physical growth (delay and small size) and development (decreased motor activity) following simeprevir exposure in utero (via maternal dosing) and during lactation (via maternal milk to nursing pups) at maternal exposures similar to the exposure in humans at the recommended clinical dose.
+Subsequent survival, behavior and reproductive capacity of the offspring were not affected.

-If OLYSIO is administered in a regimen containing RBV, the information for RBV with regard to nursing mothers also applies to this combination regimen.
-Refer to RBV prescribing information for additional information on use in nursing mothers.
+If OLYSIO is administered with RBV, the nursing mother's information for RBV also applies to this combination regimen.
+Refer to prescribing information for RBV and for other drugs used in combination with OLYSIO for more information on use during lactation.

 The safety and efficacy of OLYSIO in pediatric patients have not been established.

 Clinical studies of OLYSIO did not include sufficient numbers of patients older than 65 years to determine whether they respond differently from younger patients.
 No dosage adjustment of OLYSIO is required in geriatric patients [see CLINICAL PHARMACOLOGY].